uio-bmi/compairr/README.md

 Since there are no sequences from repertoire A1 similar to B1 or from A2 similar to B1, the other values are zero.

+This small dataset is included in the test folder and the tool can automatically be tested by running `make test`.

 ## Implementation